 WHAT’S SOMETHING YOU MAKE REALLY WELL?

-WHAT’S YOUR FAVORITE COLD-WEATHER NYC ACTIVITY?
+WHAT’S YOUR FAVORITE WARM-WEATHER NYC ACTIVITY?

 WHAT’S YOUR FAVORITE LUNCHTIME SPOT NEAR THE OFFICE?

 WHAT’S YOUR GO TO KARAOKE SONG?
-(COME ON, WE KNOW YOU HAVE ONE).

 WHAT’S THE BEST MEAL YOU’VE EVER HAD?